 Stimulating design and features can encourage employees to step out of their comfort zones, step away from their desks, and explore new ideas.
 Incorporating areas to support group collaboration can also be beneficial.

 Another benefit of having a ‘different’ office design is the chance to stand out and set yourself apart from competitors.
 Traditionally, most office buildings were built with functionality in mind rather than individuality.
-During our office fit-outs we often find ourselves redesigning spaces to best support the needs of our clients.
+During our commercial office fit-outs we often find ourselves redesigning spaces to best support the needs of our clients.
 A redesign can be a brilliant opportunity to relaunch yourselves in your industry, keeping you ahead of competition and demonstrating that you’re leaders of change.
 If everyone’s raving about how fantastic your new office is, you’re on the right track.

 We all know first impressions are important.
 Having a workplace that is memorable can do a lot of legwork for you when it comes to finding new employees and clients.